CallumBeaney/blogge/content/blog/gawain.md

 through woods in grand display.
 ```

-What I want to emphasise is that it was not only the story itself that made the Pearl Poet significant when re-discovered in the 19th century; it was the technical proficiency with which it was written specific to the language of the time.
+What I want to emphasise is that it was not only the story itself that made the Pearl Poet significant when re-discovered in the 19th century; it was the technical proficiency with which it was written relative to the language of the time.

 The original was _blossumez bolne to blowe_.
 Tolkien chooses "_blossoms burgeon and blow_".
 Burgeon is semantically closer, having also archaic meaning of "to bud" and a modern meaning of expanding rapidly (often regarding industry or business), but "burgeon" and "bolne" do not have the same auditory qualities; "bolne" and blowe" both contain a strong 'l' sound, alliterating smoothly by being similar in sound.
 The 'zh' of burgeon sounds harsher and less refined a literary choice.
 For Armitage, the 'sh' in _shimmer_ & _show_ merges smoother; shame it is an inferior image; more fantastical but less on-topic.

 'Bolne' means 'swell'.
 Much of the native blossoming trees of that time, such as the bird cherry and crab apple, form in tight bursts of white and light-pink petals, that slowly build and then gradually disperse.
 That _bolne_ emphasises something (usually) gradually growing from within -being used to reference things like pride, pus-filled boils and sexual excitement- isn't a casual choice.

 The Pearl Poet writes on the changing of the seasons in here a grounded manner; not fantastical.
 In the poem, the passage of a whole year taking place in a single paragraph is contradistinguished with 6 prior describing the Green Knight's horse & clothing, and another ~6 of a supernatural event taking place.

 That the season then changes so rapidly that it passes in a near-instance, and that that the blossoms "bolne" and then "blowe" re-emphasizes the topic of the stanza: the literal process of the seasons changing, and, in context, time's quickness and life's fleetingness for a man trepadatious about fearsome circumstances anticipated a year after that supernatural event.
 In the original each aspect of meaning, poetry, and music are tightly interwoven.

 I don't think I could competently modernise _Gawain_, but also __I don't want to__.
 Rather, I find it is better to persevere with annotations in pencil, or use [a tool like what I made to quickly reference medieval English words](https://github.com/goodpals/middle-english-mouse-dictionary), and meet the language on its own terms.